 Dorothy Kilgallen was known to be an outspoken "go-getter," and once she focused on a particular topic, she saw it through to the end.
 Her father, also a journalist, later said, " She had a brilliant style of writing.
 She was accurate and had a flair for the apt phrase.
 She had an uncanny ability to produce scoops and an inordinate speed in turning out copy."

-She began focusing on crime and famous murder cases such as the Lindbergh baby kidnapping and the Dr. Sam Sheppard case in 1954.
+She began focusing on crime and famous murder cases such as the Lindbergh baby kidnapping of 1932, the Z. Smith Reynolds murder (son of RJ Reynolds, tobacco magnate) of 1932 in Winston-Salem, NC, and the Dr. Sam Sheppard case in 1954.
 Sam Sheppard was a surgeon that had been convicted of murdering his pregnant wife.
 Dorothy Kilgallen, who had evolved into a crack investigative reporter, conducted some investigating on her own and uncovered information that was instrumental in getting Sheppard a retrial.
 Sheppard was acquitted of murder and DNA results later confirmed the findings.
-This case was the inspiration for the TV series show The Fugitive starring David Jansen, and later the movie The Fugitive starring Harrison Ford.
+This case was the inspiration for the TV series show The Fugitive (1963-67) starring David Jansen, and later the 1993 film The Fugitive starring Harrison Ford.

-Dorothy Kilgallen first got put on the US government radar when she suggested in a 1959 article that the CIA had contracted with the Mafia to assassinate Fidel Castro; later found to be true.
+Dorothy Kilgallen first got put on the US government radar when she suggested in a 1959 article that then CIA director, Allen Dulles had contracted with the Mafia to assassinate Fidel Castro, which according to released previously classified CIA documents in 2007, appears to be true.
 Dorothy had become close friends with Florence (Flo) Pritchett, the wife of Earl E. T. Smith, a well known member of the New York Stock Exchange.
 President Eisenhower appointed Smith Ambassador to Cuba and both before and during her marriage to Smith, Flo had been involved in an intimate relationship with then Senator John F. Kennedy,